KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```sh
 python drive.py model.h5
 ```
-After training with the current data set, the first autonomous drive complete 1+ full lap successfully.
-Later runs occasionally got stuck but some have also successfully completed a full lap so, of course, the model could be improved.
+After training with the current data set, the first autonomous drive completed 1+ full laps successfully.
+Later runs occasionally got stuck but some have also successfully completed a full lap so the model works but could use further improvement.

 #### 3. Submission code is usable and readable